Our Research

-Our research takes advantage of various imaging modalities, including structural and functional imaging of Primary Progressive Aphasia (PPA).
-In collaboration with the Memory and Aging Center (MAC) Imaging Core and Rab Lab, we assist in the development of various brain imaging pipelines, which we use regularly alongside behavioral and cognitive assessments.
-Currently, our structural magnetic resonance imaging (sMRI) protocol comprises T1- and T2-weighted imaging for gray matter structure as well as diffusion-weighted imaging (DWI) for white matter structure.
-In addition, we analyze functional imaging data acquired using functional MRI (fMRI), magnetoencephalography (MEG), and positron emission tomography (PET).
-Together, these imaging modalities allow us to investigate the clinicopathological correlates of PPA from different, but complementary, angles.
+We take advantage of various imaging modalities, including structural and functional imaging of Primary Progressive Aphasia (PPA).
+In collaboration with the Memory and Aging Center (MAC) Imaging Core and the Rab Lab, we assist in the development of various brain imaging pipelines, which we utilize alongside behavioral and cognitive assessments.
+Currently, our structural magnetic resonance imaging (sMRI) protocol comprises T1- and T2-weighted imaging for gray matter structure and diffusion-weighted imaging (DWI) for white matter structure.
+We analyze functional imaging data acquired using functional magnetic resonance imaging (fMRI), magnetoencephalography (MEG), and positron emission tomography (PET).
+Together, these imaging modalities allow us to conduct a thorough investigation of the clinicopathological correlates of PPA from different, but complementary, angles.

 • Neuroimaging (sMRI, fMRI, DTI, MEG, PET) of PPA clinical and pathological correlates